 - Deployment type (Tableau Server vs. Tableau Cloud)

-- Choosing Tableau Server may involve additional costs for hardware, maintenance, and support, while Tableau Cloud's licensing fees are generally higher due to the included services and infrastructure.
+- Choosing Tableau Server may involve additional costs for hardware, maintenance, and support, while Tableau Cloud's licensing fees include the hosting infrastructure.

 - Required training and support

-- Implementing Tableau may require training for your team, either through Tableau's official training programs or third-party providers like DataDrive.
+- Implementing Tableau may require training for your team, either through Tableau's official training programs or Tableau partners like DataDrive.
 The cost of training and ongoing support should be factored into the total investment as it will ultimately drive adoption and long-term success.

 - Additional infrastructure and maintenance costs (for Tableau Server)

 - If you opt for Tableau Server, consider the costs of hardware, server maintenance, IT support, and other related expenses that may be incurred.

 Tableau may be perceived as expensive due to its features and capabilities catering to various user roles and data analysis needs.
 The value it brings to organizations regarding improved decision-making, increased efficiency, and better insights may justify the investment.
 While Tableau pricing may seem expensive, each license type - particularly a Creator license - includes a healthy array of products, functionality, and access that should be considered when comparing directly against other software vendors.

 As a platform, Tableau Cloud offers powerful features like email subscriptions, data-driven alerts, natural language data analysis, enterprise-grade security, robust user management, and data refresh scheduling that packs a lot of functionality into one price tag.